mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 ### binlogdir

 This parameter allows the location that MaxScale uses to store binlog files to be set.
 If this parameter is not set to a directory name then MaxScale will store the binlog files in the directory */var/cache/maxscale/<Service Name>*.
-In the binlog dir there is also the 'cache' directory that contains data retrieved from the master during registration phase and the *master.ini* file wich contains the configuration of current configured master.
+In the binlog dir there is also the 'cache' directory that contains data retrieved from the master during registration phase and the *master.ini* file which contains the configuration of current configured master.

 ### uuid